Hurricane Oscar Makes Landfall In Cuba Amid Huge Power Outage - UrduPoint

 The arrival of Oscar, after the Friday collapse of Cuba's largest power plant crippled the whole national grid, piles pressure on a country already battling sky-high inflation and shortages of food, medicine, fuel and water.

-Cuba's government said power would be reinstated for the majority of the country by Monday evening.
+Cuba's government said power would be reinstated for the majority of the country by Monday evening, with President Miguel Diaz-Canel warning his government would not tolerate public disturbances during the outage.

-The Category 1 storm made landfall in eastern Cuba at 5:50 pm local time (2150 GMT) on Sunday, the US National Hurricane Center said.
+Oscar, a Category 1 storm, made landfall in eastern Cuba at 5:50 pm local time (2150 GMT) on Sunday, the US National Hurricane Center said.

-Oscar was packing maximum sustained winds nearing 80 miles (130 kilometers) per hour, the NHC said, and the storm was moving westward at seven miles per hour.
+The storm was packing maximum sustained winds nearing 80 miles (130 kilometers) per hour, the NHC said, and was moving westward at seven miles per hour.

+In Baracoa, waves reaching up to 13 feet (four meters) high hit the seafront.
+Roofs and the walls of houses were damaged, and electricity poles and trees felled, state television reported.

-President Miguel Diaz-Canel said Saturday that authorities in the east of the island were "working hard to protect the people and economic resources, given the imminent arrival of Hurricane Oscar."
+President Diaz-Canel said Saturday that authorities in the east of the island were "working hard to protect the people and economic resources, given the imminent arrival of Hurricane Oscar.

 Energy and Mining Minister Vicente de la O Levy told reporters Sunday that electricity would be restored for most Cubans by Monday night, adding that "the last customer may receive service by Tuesday."